 If you don’t have the time or the resources to invest in the naming process it’s going to cost you.
 This is when you need to hire a naming agency and set aside a substantial budget to acquire domain names.
 The agency brings forward the resources necessary to get the job done.

-If you don’t have cash you’re going to have to invest the time and resources to find and test a brilliant name.
+If you don’t have the cash you’re going to have to invest the time and resources to find and test a brilliant name.
 That’s how I named LEAPJob and Sticky Branding.
-They were both DIY projects, because I didn’t have thousands of dollars to hire additional resources.
+They were both DIY projects because I didn’t have thousands of dollars to hire additional resources.